Why Natural Perfumes

 The definition of natural perfume is so simple: it is made with extracts of plants or animals without any other ingredient.

-In order to give full information about my fragrances, I have published the list of all the ingredients that I use, and in order to avoid any trick, the list of the ingredients that I do not use as well.
+In order to give full information about my fragrances, I have published the list of all the ingredients that I use, and to avoid any trick, the list of the ingredients that I do NOT use as well.

 How I become a natural perfumer

 I did not really choose to become a natural perfumer or to make natural scents.
 It just came to me.

 Initially, I bought indiscriminately the raw materials that the public clamoured for without any idea about their real nature.
 Musk, amber, violet, sandal, rose, patchouli, natural and synthetics.
 I soon noticed that some of them caused me allergies and heavy headaches, and I realized that these where the synthetic ones.

 On the other hand, while I was starting my business from Grasse in 1986, I bought the book of Valnet on Aromatherapy and started straight away to use essential oils on myself and my friends.
 Although I was focused on selling these pure essences as attars, as is done in the east, I started to experiment and witnessed their wonderful healing power.